TritonDataCenter/sdc-vmapi/docs/index.md

       '01b2c898-945f-11e1-a523-af1afbe22822
     ]

 This format is suboptimal because it does not allow to specify two additional properties available for each of the network interfaces of the VM.
 By passing a list of network objects and not a list of UUIDs (strings) for the `networks` parameter, it is possible to manually assign an IP address to any of the networks and/or to specify which is the `primary` network interface of the VM.

-Instead, the new form of provisioning is what we call 'Interface-centric provisioning'.
-The idea is that an interface allows to have both an IPv4 and IPv6 network associated with it, and it may have multiple addresses from those networks assigned to it.
-However, at this time, we only support a single IPv4 network and IP address.
-The format of this looks like:

-    [
-      { "ipv4_uuid": "72a9cd7d-2a0d-4f45-8fa5-f092a3654ce2", "ipv4_count": 1 },
-      { "ipv4_uuid": "01b2c898-945f-11e1-a523-af1afbe22822", "ipv4_ips": [ "10.99.99.11" ] },
-      ...
-    ]

-Each object refers to a NIC that will be created.
-The ipv4_uuid indicates that it is the UUID of an IPv4 network.
-From there, you can specify the number of IPs you'd like on the network and provide a list of specific IPs that you would like from the network.
-In the future, these will be able to be combined, but at this time you can only ask for a single IP address, whether specified or passed in with count.
-If neither of them is specified, or an older format is used, it is treated as though 'ipv4_count' was set to one in the payload.

-An older version of the API looked like:

-    [
-      { "uuid": "72a9cd7d-2a0d-4f45-8fa5-f092a3654ce2", ip: "10.99.99.11" },
-      ...
-    ]

-These are accepted and translated where 'uuid' becomes 'ipv4_uuid', and 'ip' becomes the 'ipv4_ips' array with a single entry.
-Note other keys that were specified, described below, are not modified.
-See the Future Directions section below for what will be coming for the future.

-The following are examples of what you can do:
+Let's take a look at some examples.

 * Regular provision with no customization for networks

-*Network objects only have an `ipv4_uuid` property:*
+*Network objects only have a `uuid` property:*

     [
-      { ipv4_uuid: '72a9cd7d-2a0d-4f45-8fa5-f092a3654ce2' },
+      { uuid: '72a9cd7d-2a0d-4f45-8fa5-f092a3654ce2' },
-      { ipv4_uuid: '01b2c898-945f-11e1-a523-af1afbe22822' }
+      { uuid: '01b2c898-945f-11e1-a523-af1afbe22822' }
     ]

 * Specifying a custom IP address for any of the networks

-*Network objects can have an `ipv4_ips` property.
-Be advised that manual IP addresses must not be specified without having knowledge of the IP in question being available for allocation.
-If the IP is not available for allocation, the provision will fail:*
+*Network objects can have an `ip` property.
+Be advised that manual IP addresses must not be specified without having knowledge of the IP in question being available for allocation:*

     [
-      { ipv4_uuid: '72a9cd7d-2a0d-4f45-8fa5-f092a3654ce2', ipv4_ips: [ '10.99.99.11' ] },
+      { uuid: '72a9cd7d-2a0d-4f45-8fa5-f092a3654ce2', ip: '10.99.99.11' },
-      { ipv4_uuid: '01b2c898-945f-11e1-a523-af1afbe22822 }
+      { uuid: '01b2c898-945f-11e1-a523-af1afbe22822 }
     ]

 * Specifying the primary network for a VM